Thanksgiving Weekend 2013 for NYC Kids: Macy's Parade, Jim Henson's Dinosaur Train Live, Holiday Train Show

 Sunday, December 1

 Winter on a Flatbush Farm – Prospect Heights

-Find out how 19th century NYC families prepared for winter at Prospect Park's Lefferts Historic House.
-Kids can try quilting and spinning, enjoy period treats made on an open hearth and get some face time with Old Saint Nick, who'll pop by to say hello (make that, ho-ho-ho). $3 suggested admission for adults, free for children under 17.
+Find out how 19th-century NYC families prepared for winter at Prospect Park's Lefferts Historic House.
+Kids can try quilting and spinning, enjoy period treats made on an open hearth, and get up close and personal with Old Saint Nick, who'll pop by to say hello (make that, ho-ho-ho). $3 suggested donation

 - This Week: NYC Kids Holiday Guide, Black Friday Deals, Santa and Xmas Trees